thornbux/vagrant-puppet-learning-environment/README.md

 One Puppetserver, two Puppet clients.

 ## Config
-Bash bootstrap scripts installs and configures the VMs with latest availabale Puppetserver and clients.
+Bash bootstrap scripts installs and configures the VMs with latest available Puppetserver and clients.